 Getting to Theodore Roosevelt Island

 Theodore Roosevelt Island is accessible only from the northbound lanes of the George Washington Memorial Parkway.
 The entrance to the parking lot is located just north of the Roosevelt Bridge.
 Parking spaces are limited and fill quickly on weekends.
 By metro, go to the Rosslyn station, walk 2 blocks to Rosslyn Circle and cross the pedestrian bridge to the island.
-See a Map
+Check out this map for reference.

 The island is located right along the Mount Vernon Trail and is easily accessible by bike.
 Bicycles are not permitted on the island but there are racks in the parking lot to lock them up.